truongmanhsang/popcorn-api/manual/example.md

 **GET - `http://localhost:5000/random/anime`**

-Gives a random show from the database.
+Gives a random anime from the database.
 The output will be similar to the on directly above.

 ## Movie